-Earth Day is a name used for 2 similar global observances.
+Earth Day is a name used for two similar global observances.
 While some people celebrate Earth Day around the time of the March Equinox, others observe the occasion on April 22 each year.
-Earth Day aims to inspire awareness of and appreciation for earth's environment.
-It's not to be confused with Earth Hour.

 What Do People Do

-Earth Day is not a public holiday and public life, with regard to transport schedules and opening hours for schools and businesses, is not affected.
+Earth Day is not a public holiday.
+Transport schedules and opening hours for schools and businesses are not affected.

 Some people prefer to observe Earth Day around the time of the March equinox.
 In 1978, American anthropologist Margaret Mead added her support for the equinox Earth Day, founded by John McConnell.
 She stated that the selection of the March Equinox for Earth Day made planetary observance of a shared event possible.